Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 );
 ```

 - The above algorithm has the same worst and average case time complexities as mentioned for the previous algorithm.
-But choosing the pivot randomly has the effect of rendering the worst-case very unlikely, particularly for large arrays.
+But choosing the <b>pivot</b> randomly has the effect of rendering the worst-case very unlikely, particularly for large arrays.
 Therefore, the expected time complexity of the above algorithm will be O(N)
   O(N)
   , but the absolute worst case is still O(N^2)
   O(N